tiendu/tiendu.github.io/_posts/2026-04-29-spark-on-slurm-eng.md

 --executor-memory
 ```

-Also reduce the amount of data per partition or increase partition count.
+Also reduce the amount of data per partition or increase the partition count.

 For PySpark, remember: